-I don’t mind the way I write, but you might.
-I suspect you find it overwrought or melodramatic or sentimental, and those criticisms hold, so I don’t often upload my life’s marginalia.
-That anxiety might make you angry – “Don’t be such a victim, just post it for fuck’s sake”.
-Or it might resonate for you too, you who also have hidden scribbles kept on post-its in a drawer or synced to the cloud or saved in a Word document you open every now and then to scrutinise and amend and dismiss again.
-Maybe, fear of fears, these words leave you altogether cold.
+I don’t mind the way I write, but it’s a very real possibility that you do.
+I suspect you could find it overwrought, melodramatic or sentimental, and too wordy by half, and those criticisms hold a fair bit of water.
+That’s why I don’t often upload my life’s marginalia.
+Maybe that anxiety pisses you off, all “Don’t be such a victim, just post it for fuck’s sake”, brow furrowed at the screen.
+Or maybe it resonates for you too, you who also have hidden scribbles kept on post-its in a drawer or synced to the cloud or saved in a Word document you open every now and then to scrutinise and amend and dismiss again.
+Maybe, terror or terrors, these words leave you altogether cold.
 Well, that’s the worst my mind can offer: a skew in the corner of your cheek revealing a sceptical dimple, a tug on the narrow muscles of your forehead, a sardonic arch in your brow, “This is what she thinks is good enough to share?
 Huh.
 I wonder why.”

 “I’m Fiona”, I know that part.

 “I study German and Linguistics”, bit of a mouthful but if I say it slowly, it should be fine.

 “I’m from …” and my mind would stutter as Jeremy Paxman bulldozed into the next starter for ten.
 It’s a good thing I never got on the show because it would have likely thrown me into an existential crisis.